nicoriff/ORMi/README.md

 ## Getting Started

-Momentarily ORMi is not available via NuGet (It will be soon).
-You can download the latest release on https://github.com/nicoriff/ORMi/releases/.
+Momentarily ORMi is available via [NuGet](https://www.nuget.org/packages/ORMi/).
+Also, you can always download the latest release on https://github.com/nicoriff/ORMi/releases/.

 Once downloaded, you need to add the reference to the library on your project.